-Use serial commas
+Use serial commas in academic writing

 The APA Style guide actually requires the serial comma, and other major academic style guides, such as MLA and Chicago, recommend it.
 The serial comma is the comma before the conjunction in a list (e.g. The Wild, the Innocent, and the E Street Shuffle).